WalletWasabi/WabiSabi/protocol.md

 ![Interaction Diagram](diagrams/interaction_diagram.svg)

-The Interaction Diagram denotes Satoshi actors those are polling the Coordinator with `GetCoinJoinStatuses` requests.
+The Interaction Diagram denotes Satoshi actors those are polling the Coordinator with `CJSTAT` requests.
 Satoshis are not only participants of the round, but they are any wallet users.
 This mitigates information learned by the Coordinator about participants of the coinjoins.
 Every element in the `CoinJoinStatuses[]` array is a status of an alive round.
 The structure of an element in the returned array is the following:

 - `Phase`
 - `RoundId`